wangcongcong123/STA/README.md

-## The code for "STA: Self-controlled Text Augmentation for Improving Text Classification"
+## The code for the paper "STA: Self-controlled Text Augmentation for Improving Text Classification"

 To run this code, make sure you have